mikeoverbay/Swizzler/README.md

 # Swizzler
 A tool to help skin World of Tanks..
 Tanks

+##
+Swizzler is written in VB.net managed code.
+It uses OpenGL to render and modify the textures.

+It supports DDS, PNG, JPG and BMP image files.
+I wrote this as a tool for World of Tank modding but it is useful for working with images for other purposes.

+<a href="https://youtu.be/1HXSy-03OJA">Youtube Video showing how to use the tool. </a>

+In order to shut off a color channel.
+Double click on the color name Red, Green, Blue or alpha.

+### Version 12
+Created diagram of how Swizzler routing works.
+Use the help file to see it.

 ### Version 11
 Fixed a bug with disabling and reseting the channels